Skip to content

 • Final revisions to dissertation in response to comments from doctoral committee.

-• Obtain signatures of dissertation adviser and doctoral committee members on Approval Page.
+• Approval of dissertation by adviser and doctoral committee members.

 • Review and approval of dissertation by Program Chair (allow one week for review).